-All organizations and entities entering into business agreements with Telstra Corporation, that make use of the Telstra Issuing CA, must comply with the provisions of this CPS and all subscriber agreements unless other business contracts specify a mutual non-compliance.
+All organizations and entities entering into business agreements with Telstra Corporation, that make use of the Telstra purple managed issuing CA CBNSTL5GFCA01, must comply with the provisions of this CPS and all subscriber agreements unless other business contracts specify a mutual non-compliance.
 A person authorized to act on behalf of a department or organization can make an application for the department or organization to become a Subscriber (i.e., device, application server, etc.).